peaBerberian/RxPaired/README.md

      node utils/static_http_server.mjs --include-inspector-files --include-client-file
      ```

-  4. Go to the inspector page which now should be at
+  4. In a web browser, go to the inspector page which now should be at
      [http://127.0.0.1:8695](http://127.0.0.1:8695) and validate an empty password
      if the page asks for one.

   5. For our test, we will use the `example` token.
 Define it in the corresponding
-     input and click on the button to use it now.
-You will be redirected to the
+     input and click on the `Use now` button to enable it.
+You will be redirected
-     inspector main page.
+     to a debugging page for that token.

   6. In another browser tab, go to [the RxPlayer demo
      page](https://developers.canal-plus.com/rx-player/) (any page with the